“If you want to cure the world, don’t emanate fear – emanate love.” –Ram Dass

-Fortunately, there are healthier ways of staying informed without being trapped in this media bubble of fear.
+Fortunately, there are better alternatives to staying that are outside the media bubble of fear.
 When we’re in control of the conditioning that we expose ourselves to, we’ll realize that no matter how dark the world looks at times, love, kindness and hope still prevails within us and around us.
-Once we discover this for ourselves, we can easily become agents of love and be part of the movement.
+Once we discover this for ourselves, we can become agents of love.

 In his book, The Secret of Water, Dr. Masaru Emoto, demonstrated how our feelings and words affect the protection and movement of water.
 If we try shifting the global consciousness by offering thoughts, words and prayers of empowerment and hope, we can actually lower the risk of natural disasters such as tsunamis, intense storms, and other calamities caused by water from occurring on the planet.

 The first and most critical step towards becoming a source of love and positivity in the world is to first extinguish our own cynicism, fears and unaddressed emotional issues.
 Our biases, hate and prejudices all come from a place of pain and fear, and we need to hold ourselves accountable for any acts that originate from this place of hurt and get the help that we need to heal it and move past it.